absinthe0223/OMALab-Employee-Manual/chapter1/supplemental-policies-for-bonuses-commissions-and-other-performance-based-payments.md

 # Supplemental Policies for Bonuses, Commissions, and other Performance-based Payments {#supplemental-policies-for-bonuses-commissions-and-other-performance-based-payments}

-For partners that have a performance-component to their payments made by OMAlab, the following policies apply.
+For team members that have a performance-component to their payments made by OMAlab, the following policies apply.

-All payment are based on performance of an**established metric, documented in a Management by Objective Plan**\("MBO Plan" or "MBOs"\) or**Sales Commission Plan**\("Sales Plan"\) that specifically defines the metrics of these payments.
+All payment are based on performance of an **established metric, documented in a Management by Objective Plan** \("MBO Plan" or "MBOs"\) or **Sales Commission Plan** \("Sales Plan"\) that specifically defines the metrics of these payments.

 Any jointly executed MBO, Sales Plan, Commission Plan, or other agreement is to be considered in all cases a guideline for payment.
 In all cases, any and all payments of any bonus or commisions are absoutely at the discretion of the CEO.